-New York City’s 14 Wastewater Treatment Plants together treat 1.3 billion gallons of wastewater daily.
+New York City’s 14 Wastewater Resource Recovery Facilities together treat 1.3 billion gallons of wastewater daily.
 Each person can help our wastewater treatment system run better by conserving water, disposing of garbage and household chemicals properly and being concerned about water quality in the New York City’s waterways.
 To learn more about how you can help protect our sewer system and local waterways, visit Safe Disposal of Harmful Products.
 To learn more about the types of sewer systems that serve New York City, visit Sewer System.

 Wastewater Treatment Process

 When you take a shower or brush your teeth, do you ever wonder where where the used water (we call it “wastewater”) goes?
 Each day, we treat 1.3 billion gallons of wastewater at New York City’s 14 wastewater resource recovery facilities.

 Sludge is the solid byproduct of wastewater treatment.
 Once further processed, its use is regulated by both the federal and state governments.
 New York City’s sludge is digested, which is a form of processing that microbiologically transforms material and creates “biogas,” a type of renewable energy.
 Learn more about Resource Recovery.

 After digestion, the leftover solids are then dewatered.
 Dewatering is a process where the solid components of sludge are separated from the liquid components mechanically (we use centrifuges).
 Not all of the city’s 14 wastewater resource recovery facilities have onsite dewatering facilities.
 Those facilities without dewatering capabilities transport their solids through force mains or marine vessels to in-city facilities that have onsite dewatering capabilities.
 After dewatering, the leftover solid product of the processed sludge is generally referred to as “biosolids.”
 The city’s biosolids are managed by outside contractors who take it to landfills for disposal or further process it to recover its value as a nutrient-rich soil amendment.